MohdIbrahimAli/EduTrack/README.md

 # 3 Idiots

-This is a NextJS starter in Firebase Studio.

 To get started, take a look at src/app/page.tsx.
 This is made by team 3 Idiots, We were given SDG 4 : Quality Education Problem no 5: Build a school attendance tracker for parents.